codingchili/chili-core/README.md

 │   │   │   ├── affliction.json
 │   │   │   ├── characters.json
 │   │   │   ├── spells.json
-│   │   ├── world/
+│   │   ├── instances/
 │   │   │   ├── {name}.json
 ```
-**resources/patch.json** contains the patch data, subfolders **game** contains the game files and **gui** contains graphics used in character list/create.
+**Explanation**

-**website/** contains the website used for the web-game, could be reused for desktop games for registration/forums etc.
+'resources/' is used by the patching service to store files.

-**conf/system/** contains configuration for the core.
+'website/' contains website files used in the prototype.

-**conf/services/** contains configuration for services.
+'conf/' contains all configuration files.

-**conf/realm/** each represents a realm/server to be registered to the master authentication server.
-Each of these must have a valid authentication signed by the authentication servers secret key.
-The name of the realm file must also correspond to the "name" attribute in the configuration file.
+'conf/system/' contains framework configuration.

-**conf/game** directly relates to game logic, such as player classes, items, npcs, quests and the game world (maps).
+'conf/services/' contains service configuration if any.

-**conf/game/class** must have the same name as the "name" attribute within them.
+'conf/realm/' contains realm configurations for the realm service.

-**conf/game/items** may have any name, preferrably names describing the type of items within the configuration file, splitting the files in this folder only provides structure.
+'conf/game/' contains game configuration, may be overriden in 'conf/realm/override'

-All configuration files are loaded by their respective component on startup.
-Minimally the files in **/conf/system** must exist for the component that is to be run.
-For the gameserver the **/conf/game configuration** files must also exist.
+All configuration files are loaded by their respective service with support for reloading changes at runtime.
+Minimally the framework configuration in **conf/system/** must exist as it is required by the launcher.

 ## Mods
 Brief introduction on how the core may be modified to fit your needs.